-Sheena Chestnut Greitens is associate professor at the LBJ School of Public Affairs at UT, where she directs UT's Asia Policy Program, a joint initiative of the Clements Center for National Security and the Strauss Center for International Security & Law.
-She is a Jeane Kirkpatrick Visiting Fellow at the American Enterprise Institute (AEI), and an associate in research at the Fairbank Center for Chinese Studies at Harvard University.
+Sheena Chestnut Greitens is Associate Professor at the LBJ School of Public Affairs at UT-Austin, where she directs UT's Asia Policy Program, a joint initiative of the Clements Center for National Security and the Strauss Center for International Security & Law.
+In academic year 2023-24, she is on leave as Visiting Associate Research Professor of Indo-Pacific Security at the United States Army War College.

-Dr. Greitens's research focuses on American national security, East Asia and authoritarian politics & foreign policy.
+Dr. Chestnut Greitens' research focuses on security, East Asia, and authoritarian politics & foreign policy.
 Her first book, Dictators and their Secret Police: Coercive Institutions and State Violence (Cambridge, 2016) received multiple academic awards.
-Her second book, on authoritarianism and diaspora politics in North Korea, and forthcoming from Cambridge University Press (Elements Series in East Asia).
-Her third book manuscript is on internal security and Chinese grand strategy.
+Her second book, Politics of the North Korean Diaspora (Cambridge Elements Series in East Asia, forthcoming 2023), addresses how authoritarian perceptions of security shape diaspora politics.
+She is currently finishing her third book manuscript, which examines the effect of internal security concerns on Chinese grand strategy.

-In 2017-18, Dr. Greitens served as the first lady of Missouri, where she co-led the state's trade missions to China and South Korea and ran an interagency policy initiative that led to major legislative and executive-branch reforms of Missouri's policies on foster care, adoption and child abuse prevention.
-She also worked to appoint women to statewide boards and commissions.
+From 2015-2020, Chestnut Greitens was an assistant professor of political science at the University of Missouri, and founding co-director of MU's Institute for Korean Studies.
+She was also previously a non-resident senior fellow at the Brookings Institution and the Center for Strategic and International Studies' Korea Chair.
+In 2017-18, as First Lady of Missouri, Chestnut Greitens co-led the state's trade missions to China and South Korea, and ran an interagency policy initiative that resulted in major legislative and executive-branch reforms to Missouri's policies on foster care, adoption, and prevention of child abuse and neglect.
+An advocate for women's leadership in public policy, she also worked to appoint women to statewide boards and commissions.